clintoncheang/TCGPlayer_Price_Monitor_Project/README.md

 * Retrieves the current TCGplayer Market Price
 * Dynamically calculates a target price based on market value
 * Analyzes current marketplace listings
-* Includes shipping when calculating the lowest total price
+* Includes shipping in the total price calculation
+* Uses Playwright to handle dynamically rendered content
-* Captures product images using Playwright
+* Captures product images for alerts
-* Sends Discord alerts when the target price is reached
+* Sends Discord notifications when the target price is reached
 * Displays price, shipping, seller, condition, and market information
 * Automatically repeats checks at a configurable interval
-* Includes fallback methods for dynamically rendered page content
+* Includes fallback methods for Market Price extraction

 ## How It Works

-For each configured product, the program:
+For each configured product, the notebook:

 1. Opens the TCGplayer product page using Playwright.
-2. Waits for the dynamically rendered marketplace data.
+2. Waits for dynamically rendered marketplace data.
 3. Extracts the current TCGplayer Market Price.
 4. Calculates the target price: